Trauma and Expressive Arts Therapy

 tools from the book in a convenient 8½“ x 11” size, as well as full-color versions of 26 figures.

 “This book is at once encyclopedic in scope and profoundly poetic, meticulously observed and heartfelt—as scientific as it is creative.
 Malchiodi shows us how the legacy of trauma comprises not only distressing memories and disturbing thoughts, but also heartbreaking, gut-wrenching sensory experiences.
 Throughout history, just about every culture has coped with trauma by activating collective rhythms, sounds, music, improvisation and dramatic enactments, storytelling, and other ways of self-soothing and reconnecting with community.
-Malchiodi masterfully demonstrates how the expressive arts can mobilize the body and fire the imagination, and thereby help to restore vitality, self-efficacy, mastery, and self-expression.”—Bessel A. van der Kolk, MD, author of The Body Keeps the Score; President, Trauma Research Foundation; Department of Psychiatry, Boston University School of Medicine
+Malchiodi masterfully demonstrates how the expressive arts can mobilize the body and fire the imagination, and thereby help to restore vitality, self-efficacy, mastery, and self-expression.”—Bessel A. van der Kolk, MD, author of The Body Keeps the Score; Founder and President, Trauma Research Foundation, Massachusetts

 “We are seeing a momentous shift in therapeutic approaches that help treat distressed individuals—the inclusion of the living, sensing, knowing body.
 This book offers a vital contribution by incorporating painting, dance, theatre, music, and more into the trauma therapy armamentarium.
 It is a clear guide both for therapists and educators who already utilize expressive arts and for all those who want to expand their depth of practice.”—Peter A. Levine, PhD, Founder, Somatic Experiencing Trauma Institute, Boulder, Colorado